larryc1200/DkubeX-Docs/README.md

 ﻿﻿This repository contains the source and build files to create the DKubeX guides.

-- The source files use Sphinx v3.4.2
 - The batch files run under Windows
 - The following packages must be installed
   - `sphinx` as described at https://www.sphinx-doc.org/en/master/usage/installation.html
   - `sphinx materials theme` as described at https://pypi.org/project/sphinx-material/
   - `tabs` as described at https://sphinx-tabs.readthedocs.io/en/latest/
+  - `linuxdoc` as described at https://pypi.org/project/linuxdoc/
   - `pip install sphinx-autobuild` - This will automatically rebuild on changes and show the page

 The following folder contains the source and HTML files for the installation guide: